kuzzleio/kuzzle/doc/2/plugins/plugin-context/accessors/sdk/index.md

 The [realtime](/sdk/js/7/controllers/realtime) is entirely available with the [subscribe](/sdk/js/7/controllers/realtime/subscribe) and [unsubscribe](/sdk/js/7/controllers/realtime/unsubscribe) methods.

-Realtime subscriptions should be made in the plugin [init](core/2/plugins/guides/manual-setup/init-function) method or in a hook on the [kuzzle:start:before](/core/2/plugins/guides/events/kuzzle-start) event.
+Realtime subscriptions should be made in the plugin [init](core/2/plugins/guides/manual-setup/init-function) method or in a hook on the [kuzzle:state:live](/core/2/plugins/guides/events/kuzzle-state) event.

 ::: warning
 You should avoid making subscriptions at runtime because that can lead to unwanted behavior, since the subscriptions won't be replicated on other cluster nodes.
 :::

 The `propagate` option defines if, for that subscription, notifications should be propagated to (and processed by) all cluster nodes, or if only the node having received the triggering event should handle it.

-By default When you receive a notification, only one node will execute the associated callback.

 #### propagate: false (default)